For more information or to get a quote contact us today

 The Origin of the Breed

-Siberian Huskies descend from the Chukotka sled dog, initially bred in Siberia, hence the name.
-The lineage of Siberian Huskies and other Arctic dog breeds goes back 9,500 years, and their DNA compares to the Taimyr wolf, now extinct.
-Greenland dogs, the Finnish spitz, and the Shar-pei share some of this pedigree.
+Siberian huskies descend from the Chukotka sled dog, initially bred in Siberia, hence the name.
+The lineage of Siberian huskies and other Arctic dog breeds goes back many years, and their DNA compares to the Taymyr wolf, now extinct.
+Greenland dogs share some of this pedigree.

 Size and Appearance

-The Siberian Husky is a medium to large dog.
-Males measure almost two feet tall and weigh up to 60 pounds.
+The Siberian husky is a medium-to-large dog.
+Males measure almost 2 feet tall and weigh up to 60 pounds.
 Females are slightly smaller.
-The Alaskan Malamute, a similar breed, is much larger, outweighing the Siberian Husky by nearly 20 pounds.
+The Alaskan malamute, a similar breed, is much larger, outweighing the Siberian husky by nearly 20 pounds.

 Behavior and Training